digitalrebar/doc/api/api/network.rst

 | DELETE   | api/v2/networks/[network]   | Database ID or name               | HTTP error code 200 on success          |            |
 +----------+-----------------------------+-----------------------------------+-----------------------------------------+------------+

-    There are helpers on the POST method that allow you to create ranges and routers when you create the network.
+    There are helpers on the POST method that allow the creation of ranges and routers when the network is created.

 Sample: